jboss-switchyard/quickstarts/demos/policy-security-cert/Readme.md

 Karaf
 -----
-Instead of steps 1,2,5 above for JBoss AS 7...
+Instead of steps 1,2,5 above for EAP...

 1. Create a ${KARAF}/quickstarts/demos/policy-security-cert/ directory, and copy users.jks, roles.properties, and connector.jks into it.